 Again, the more expensive materials are worth investing in.
 Leather and nylon are most comfortable.

 Many collars come with a bell attachment designed to produce sound, and some of the bells are pretty big.
 A large bell may seem like a fun and useful addition at first: you never lose track of your cat.
 But trust us when we say, that after a few weeks the sound can get pretty tiresome.
 Your cat will probably not be super happy about becoming a walking orchestra either.

 If you want to pick up a personalized collar with a bell, we suggest you stick to smaller bell attachments and preferably go with a product that allows for easy detachment.

 We tested a few collars ourselves for this article.
 Read on to find our reviews:

 1. GoTags Personalized Nylon Reflective Breakaway Cat Collar with Bell (8 to 13-inch neck)

 You can easily customize the product by providing up to 21 characters (including spaces) with your order, which will be engraved into the collar.
-21 characters provides enough space for a name and telephone-number to call in case your pet went missing.
+21 characters provide enough space for a name and telephone number to call in case your pet went missing.